 Customer Churn Prediction

-1. Onboard model on the Fiddler platform
+1. Onboard this model to the Fiddler platform

 2. Publish events on the Fiddler platform